Otto Strasser: Nazi dissident in Germany (1930–1933)

-On 1 July, Strasser telegraphed Hitler requesting an explanation for Goebbels' actions.
-None would come.
-Strasser then seceded from the National Socialists and set up his own party, the Black Front, composed of like-minded former NSDAP members, to split the Nazi Party.
 His party proved unable to counter Hitler's rise to power in 1933, and Strasser spent the years of the Nazi era in exile.
-The Strasserists were annihilated during the Night of the Long Knives in 1934, during which Gregor Strasser was killed.
-This left Hitler as the undisputed party leader and was able to pacify the industrialists and military elite by ridding the party of the influence of people like Gregor Strasser and Ernst Röhm.
+The Strasserists were annihilated during the Night of the Long Knives in 1934.
+This left Hitler as the undisputed party leader; the Nazi leadership pacified the industrialists and military elite by eliminating Ernst Röhm and the SA leadership, and took the opportunity to purge former internal rivals like Gregor Strasser, who had previously engaged in political negotiations with Kurt von Schleicher.